Industry Liaison

 Q7

-We would like to appoint Tokyo Tech faculty members to serve as technical advisors.
+We would like to appoint Science Tokyo faculty members to serve as technical advisors.
 Is that possible?

 Also, can we request faculty members to come to the corporation to give talks and lectures for our researchers?